AkadenTK/superwarp/README.md

 Superwarp is no longer able to warp to locations you have not unlocked yet.
 Square has started checking serverside.

 ### Multi-boxing features
-Every command can be sent to all characters by prepending the "all" keyword before the zone name and sub-zone destination or the sub-command.
-This will send the same command to all characters on the same machine and delay their responses to prevent Square-Enix's servers from rejecting duplicate packets.
+Every command can be sent to all characters by prepending the "all" or "party" keyword before the zone name and sub-zone destination or the sub-command.
+This will send the same command to all characters on the same machine or all characters on the same machine in the same party and delay their responses to prevent Square-Enix's servers from rejecting duplicate packets.

 The default behavior of Superwarp is to cancel the in-game follow and autorun during a warp/sub-command event.
 But to disable this (for some reason), there is an option in the settings.xml file.